zaynebmellouli/GrooveGalaxy/README.md

 **2. pg_hba.conf**:

 The path is similar to postgresql.conf.
-Add an entry to allow access from your VM.
+Add an entry to allow access from the VM in the same subnet.
 For example, to allow access from any IP address, add the following line to pg_hba.conf:
 ```sh
 host    all             all             195.168.0.0/24               md5
 ```